datacite/tasks/product_specifications/B4tchG56_5/readme.md

             And message saying the "You are trying to migrate to a URL with forbidden domains by your Repository adminitrators.
 Visit the setting page." shoul be displayed
             And the inut box should be highledgted with an error color.

-        Scenario: Migrating URLs and with malformed CSV Given that the user is logged as client_admin And the CSV file is malformed
+        Scenario: Validate the malformed CSV before sending it
+            Given that the user is logged as client_admin And the CSV file is malformed
             When the user enters the CSV into the box or uploads it